 Financial Abuse: the elephant in the room

-In its most straightforward form, when one person deprives another access to financial resources or the ability to make money this is called economic abuse.
+In its most straightforward form, when one person deprives another of access to financial resources or the ability to make money this is called economic abuse.
 Financial abuse can also be a partner dissipating finances for personal uses or guilting their partner into agreeing to financial decisions they are not comfortable with.
-Any erosion of the financial health of the partnership which depletes another’s access to resources in the long-run is a form of this abuse.
+Any erosion of the financial health of the partnership which depletes another’s access to resources, in the long run, is a form of this abuse.
 Controlling or depleting resources creates a dependency, which is a way to control a partner from leaving the relationship.

 Unfortunately, when most women get to this point, they have already ignored so many warning signs and are now in the fire and asking “How did I get here?”.

 Research shows that victims eventually become so concerned with how to provide for themselves and their children financially that they feel trapped and stay.
 It also shows that financial insecurity is one of the top factors that women return to these relationships.
 Most times, emotional abuse accompanies economic abuse and victims feel inadequate and unsure of themselves as self-worth erodes over time and confidence wanes.
 It can also leave the partner vulnerable to physical abuse as well.
 They take on the responsibility of trying to “fix it”, “make it work”, as their partner has used ignoring, manipulation, sabotaging, belittling them or their family, gaslighting, etc. to make them question their worth and power.
 Because it was found that 99 % of domestic violence cases also involved financial abuse, according to a study by the Centers for Financial Security, young women need to be made aware and educated about “this elephant in the room”.